Genetic Counseling

 Every Monday (afternoon clinic only); Every Thursday (morning and afternoon clinic)

-Staff: Susan Jones, MS, CGC and Rachita Nikam, MS, CGC
+Staff: Rachita Nikam, MS, CGC

 Scheduled through the Department of Genetics at 314-454-6093